MT Office Hours:

 Associate Professor of Comparative Politics, Department of Government, London School of Economics

-‘Organized Combat or Triumph of Ideas?: The Politics of Inequality and the Winner-Take-All Economy in the UK’ (with Kate Alexander Shaw).
+Hopkin, Jonathan and Kate Alexander Shaw (2016) 'Organized Combat or Structural Advantage?
+The Politics of Inequality and the Winner-Take-All Economy in the United Kingdom', Politics and Society 44(3): 345-71.

-'The Politics of Piketty: What Political Science Can Learn From, and Contribute to, the Debate on Capital in the Twentieth-Century', symposium on Thomas Piketty's Capital in the Twentieth-Century, British Journal of Sociology, 65(4) (2014): 678–695.
+Hopkin, Jonathan (2014) 'The Politics of Piketty: What Political Science Can Learn From, and Contribute to, the Debate on Capital in the Twentieth-Century', symposium on Thomas Piketty's Capital in the Twentieth-Century, British Journal of Sociology, 65(4): 678-695.

-‘The Trouble With Economic Reform: the Euro Crisis in Spain and Italy’, in Francisco Panizza and George Philip (eds.), Moments of Truth.
+Hopkin, Jonathan (2013) 'The Trouble With Economic Reform: the Euro Crisis in Spain and Italy', in Francisco Panizza and George Philip (eds.), Moments of Truth.
 The Politics of Financial Crises in Comparative Perspective.
-London: Routledge, 2013.
+London: Routledge, pp.140-57.

 Google Scholar Profile Here